First steps

 }

 eventTypeKey is a string identifier for the event type.
-If it did not exist before, after the first request it will appear in the account, and you can see it in the Automation → Event types section.
+If it did not exist before, after the first request it appears in the account, and you can see it in the AutomationEvent types section.

-- keyValue is the event key;
+• keyValue is the event key.

-- params are event parameters that can be used in a workflow.
+• params are event parameters that can be used in a workflow.
 Their number is unlimited.

-An array is a required format for the event {"name," "value": "site@en.net."}
+An array is a required format of an event {"name," "value": "site@en.net."}

 This means that the data contains a variable email with the value of site@en.net.
-It should be specified in the workflow > block Email > Contact’s email for the email to be sent to site@en.net.
+It must be specified in the workflow > block Email > Contact’s email for the email to be sent to site@en.net.

 The array contains two items (two products here) with a set of variables: name, price, url, imageurl, brand, tags_weight, tags_oldprice.
 The number of items is unlimited.
 The names of variables are arbitrary.